build-your-own-internet/byoi/future/name-resolution/002-nr-host-synchronization/README.md

 Next Steps

 * [x] automatically set `enable-dbus=no` for all configs (start-up.sh)
-* look into what we need to do to configure the routers (peba recommends pim-dense gets installed on all the routers)

 when checking the behavior of nodes in chapter 002, we saw that `boudi` got the same tcpdump multicast business that we had on our `host-c` and `host-f` in this chapter; ip: `224.0.0.251.5353`. maybe avahi isn't doing any work? and that's why the config file changes aren't having an impact?